 Kevin Durant had NBA fans racing to their phones to call their moms after delivering his 2014 MVP speech.
-The speech — one of the most emotionally captivating in recent NBA memory– turned iconic when Durant focused on thanking his mother for all the sacrifices she made for he and his brother.
-“You the real MVP” became a cemented quote in pop culture that reminds us behind every great son is a great mother.
+The speech -- one of the most emotionally captivating in recent NBA memory-- turned iconic when Durant focused on thanking his mother for all the sacrifices she made for he and his brother.
+"You the real MVP" became a cemented quote in pop culture that reminds us that behind every great son is a great mother.

 It's no different for Dallas Mavericks star Luka Doncic.